CONRAD PRODUCTIONS

 Pre-Production

-Pre-production comprises all the necessary work on a track before we can start the arranging and recording.
+Pre-production describes all the work necessary on a track before the arranging and recording can begin.

-After listening to your demo, we may suggest changes to the structure, key, or tempo if we feel it would enhance the production.
-In such cases, we would send you an edited version of your own demo, incorporating the proposed changes, for your approval.
+After listening to your demo we may suggest changes to the structure, key or tempo if we feel it would improve the production.
+Usually we'd send you an edited version of your own demo, with the changes included, for your approval.

-Once we've both agreed on the arrangement and production style, or if you have your own definite ideas, we will begin the process of creating the arrangements.
+After we've both agreed on the arrangement and production style, or if you have your own definite ideas, work will begin on creating the arrangements.

 The Arrangement

-The nature of the arrangement is dependent on the work completed during the pre-production stage.
+The nature of the arrangement is very much dependent on the work done in the pre-production stage.

-Each instrument featured in the production will have a custom-written arrangement tailored to the style and feel of the song.
-While the rhythm section instruments, such as drums, guitar, bass, and keyboards, typically receive a relatively basic set of instructions, such as a chord sheet outlining the song structure, the orchestral instruments are provided with a more detailed musical score.
+Each instrument in the production has a custom written arrangement based on the style and feel of the song.
+The rhythm section instruments (drums, guitar, bass and keyboards) usually have quite a basic set of instruction, such as a chord sheet with the song structure, while the orchestral instruments have a more defined score.

 Recording